se4ai/se4ai.github.io/about-tools.md

 This model can be read as nested set of  if-then-else statement.
 For example, if displacement is small (under 190.5) then we enter the top tree.
 Else, we enter the bottom tree.
 The leaves
 of the tree offer predictions.
+For example:

-For example, if displacement is small (under 190.5) and the car is not heavy (weight under 2220 pounds) and its an early model care (before 1977) then it is predicted that that car gets 30 miles per gallon.
+-  If displacement is small (under 190.5) and the car is not heavy (weight under 2220 pounds) and its an early model care (before 1977)
+- then this model predicts that that car gets 30 miles per gallon.

 Before going on, one fun thing to note about this tree is what is does **not** contain.
 This data miner  found that  cylinder,